betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/ForDummies.md

 A better solution is to use Google Test's
 [event listener API](../../googletest/docs/AdvancedGuide.md#extending-google-test-by-handling-test-events)
 to report a test failure to your testing framework properly.
-You'll need to implement the `OnTestPartResult()` strategy of the event listener interface, but it should be straightforward.
+You'll need to implement the `OnTestPartResult()` schedulingStrategy of the event listener interface, but it should be straightforward.

 If this turns out to be too much work, we suggest that you stick with